-Research and development expenses were \$7.4 million for the three months ended September 30, 2023, compared to \$4.5 million for the three months ended September 30, 2022.
-The increase of \$2.9 million or 65% was primarily due to a \$1.5 million increase in expenses related to our YUTREPIA program driven by higher manufacturing and pre-launch commercial supply costs, a \$0.7 million increase in consulting and personnel expenses related to higher headcount, and a \$0.4 million increase in clinical expenses related to our L606 open-label study.
+Research and development expenses were \$7.4 million \$10.1 million for the three months ended September 30, 2023 March 31, 2024, compared to \$4.5 million \$5.3 million for the three months ended September 30, 2022 March 31, 2023.
+The increase of \$2.9 million \$4.8 million or 65% 91% was primarily due to a \$1.5 million \$2.0 million increase in personnel expenses (including stock-based compensation) related to increased headcount and a \$1.7 million increase in clinical expenses related to our L606 program.
+Additionally, there was also a \$1.3 million increase in expenses related to our YUTREPIA program driven by higher manufacturing clinical and pre-launch commercial supply costs, a \$0.7 million increase in consulting and personnel expenses related to higher headcount, and a \$0.4 million increase in clinical expenses related to our L606 open-label study.

-Research and development expenses were \$30.4 million for the nine months ended September 30, 2023, compared to \$14.5 million for the nine months ended September 30, 2022.
-The increase of \$15.9 million or 110% was primarily due to the \$10.0 million upfront license fee payment to Pharmosa for the exclusive license in North America to develop and commercialize L606.
-Additionally, there was a \$3.6 million increase in expenses related to our YUTREPIA program driven by higher manufacturing and pre-launch commercial supply costs, a \$1.4 million increase in personnel and consulting expenses in preparation for the potential commercialization of YUTREPIA, and a \$0.5 million increase in clinical expenses related to the L606 phase 3 study.
+Research and development expenses were \$30.4 million for ASCENT study, which was initiated in the nine months ended September 30, 2023, compared to \$14.5 million for the nine months ended September 30, 2022.
+The increase second half of \$15.9 million or 110% was primarily due to the \$10.0 million upfront license fee payment to Pharmosa for the exclusive license in North America to develop and commercialize L606.
+Additionally, there was a \$3.6 million increase in expenses related to our YUTREPIA program driven by higher manufacturing and pre-launch commercial supply costs, a \$1.4 million increase in personnel and consulting expenses in preparation for the potential commercialization of YUTREPIA, and a \$0.5 million increase in clinical expenses related to the L606 phase 3 study 2023.